hk-mars/mona-lisp/design-principles.md

 If we want it be easy-to-change, we should create the cleanness framework and extendable brief interface.
 If it's easy-to-change, we get more advantages to win the end-users than other competitors.

+## big-extraordinary-vision-to-the-whole
+This is the key for the design.
+If we want the design to be extendable outside, we need to have a bigger and extraordianry vision inside in the designing.
+To have this vision, we need to zoom in the components, make them brief and abstraction, more over, to be perfect.
+That is to say, this vision only exist in the world of abstraction and intuition.
+Only the great designers have this inborn ability.